Rodent Pest Control

 Rodents are warm-blooded mammals that are found throughout the world.

-Some of the most common invaders in the rodent family are rats, mice, squirrels, chipmunks, moles, and voles.
+Some of the most common invaders in the rodent family are rats, mice, squirrels, chipmunks and voles.
 Rodents vary greatly in appearance between species, but all rodents have oversized front teeth that are used for chewing.
 Rodents are tough to control, and their tendency to chew on just about anything can cause immense damage in and around the home.
-Rodents carry and spread fleas, as well as an array of diseases, including Hantavirus pulmonary syndrome which can be fatal.
+Rodents carry and spread fleas, as well as carry diseases, including Hantavirus pulmonary syndrome which can be fatal.

 Where do rodents live?

-A rodent’s habitat will depend on its species.
-Moles and ground squirrels dig tunnels and burrows underground.
+A rodent’s habitat will depend on its species. ground squirrels dig tunnels and burrows underground.

 Why do I have a rodent problem?

 Different types of rodents are attracted to different things.
-Moles like to chew on the roots of plants, so they are attracted to areas like gardens and farms.
+Voles like to chew on the roots of plants, so they are attracted to areas like gardens and farms.

 Voles are attracted to fields and large backyards, and chipmunks are attracted to properties that have ideal burrow locations like gardens, lawns, and woodpiles.
 Most rodents typically only cause damage outside.
 However, some species may seek shelter in homes and businesses for reasons such as cold weather, lack of food sources, or decreasing natural habitat as a result of construction.